 Two weeks later, the conclusion of the police investigation into Laura’s death was suicide.
 I had more questions that Luis Camara could not answer so I started to communicate directly with the Dubai Police.

-9 January 2015, two days after I received Laura’s handbag, on her iPhone I found the identity and contact details of the mysterious Emirati whom she had met early in 2010.
+On 9 January 2015, two days after I received Laura’s handbag, on her phone I found the identity and contact details of the mysterious Emirati whom she had met early in 2010.
 Mubarak.
 I sent him an email, attaching two photographs of Laura.
 “What happened to my daughter on 16 November?”
 There is no suggestion that Mubarak was responsible for Laura’s death.
 Her love for him was obsessive and she was not strong enough to break free.

 27 September 2015, a message which I sent to Maktoum.
 He had just lost his son, Laura had died almost ten months earlier.
 I was hoping to appeal to the gentler side of him, the poet.
 Needless to say, I never received a reply from him…

 “Your son died recently…my daughter died on 16 November 2014.

 What kind of country do you rule and what sort of ruler are you where you allow (or perhaps command) that the Government of Dubai and the Dubai Police continue to blatantly lie about the circumstances of my daughter’s death from the Burj Khalifa?

 I saw the footage at the Bur Dubai Police Station…you know that…and she slipped effortlessly through a gap between two panes of glass just above the handrail, from the At the Top Sky observation deck on the 148th floor of the Burj Khalifa…”